conda/conda/docs/source/intro.rst

     $ source activate <env name>

+    # This command assumes ~/anaconda/bin/activate is the first 'activate' on your current PATH

 On Windows systems, you should either change or set the PATH manually.

 Now you're ready to begin using the Python located in your created